Tbot101/CleanRoomAutomation/README.md

 ### Javascript:
 ![Control JS](https://github.com/Tbot101/CleanRoomAutomation/blob/main/pictures/ControlJS.JPG?raw=true)

-Define number of rooms at the top of the file
+Define number of rooms at the top of the file.
+The Javascript is dynamic and uses the input for each function to make the relevant changes.

 ### CSS:
 ![Styles.css](https://github.com/Tbot101/CleanRoomAutomation/blob/main/pictures/Styles.JPG?raw=true)

-1. Need to add `.roomX{display:none;}` when each new room is added
+Need to add `.roomX{display:none;}` when each new room is added.

 ## Python app.py

 Different app routes that correspond to url endpoints through which flask can extract data from the frontend.
-It uses this data to send instructions to the raspberry pi
+It uses this data to send instructions to the Raspberry Pi.

 These app routes are dynamic through the use of <> and as a result it can easily scale up when there is more information or if different but similar routes added such as additional rooms.
 An example being `/<deviceName>/<action>`